daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 ---
-title: "Daytona Office Hours 8 - Updates, Fixes And Future Plans"
+title: "Daytona Ecosystem: Server Port Notifications, Latest Developments And Improvements "
 description: "The latest updates, major fixes, upcoming developments, and highlights discussed during Daytona Office Hours 8 YouTube video."
 date: 2024-08-21
 author: "Team Daytona"
-tags: ["Update", "Highlight"]
+tags: ["Update", "News", "Release", "DOH"]
 ---

-During the latest office hours, we discussed what we worked on the previous week and our plans for the next week's release.
-We reviewed our progress on **server port notifications** and **builds runner**, as well as some quality-of-life fixes we have been working on.
+At Daytona, we're excited to announce that this week's release includes progress on *server port notifications* and *builds runner* features.
+Quality-of-life fixes we have been working on and much more.
+Let's dive in and see what's new, and get a glimpse of what's ahead.

 ### TL;DR